-The professional end of the graphic-artist stick also means that the image is checked for accuracy before the job is sent for customer approval.
-To ensure that the file was designed correctly it should be aligned with the job instructions.
+The professional end of the graphic artist stick also means that the image is checked for accuracy before the job is sent for customer approval.
+To ensure that the file was designed correctly, it should be aligned with the job instructions.

 6. Art approvals and Mockups:

 This is how you learn the navy text on black shirts won’t be clear until the job is on the news.
-Too many shops lose sales because new displays have to be made by the art department or the production department has to change the colors of the ink the day an order is printed.
+Unfortunately, too many shops lose sales because new displays have to be made by the art department or the production department has to change the colors of the ink the day an order is printed.